carpentries-incubator/fair-bio-practice/_episodes/05-data_management_planning.md

 ---
-title: "It is about planning"
+title: "It's all about planning"
 teaching: 14
 exercises: 16
 questions: